Zou Dehai

-Zou Dehai (邹德海 (Zōu Déhǎi); born 27 February 1993, in Dalian) is a Chinese footballer who plays as a goalkeeper for Changchun Yatai in the Chinese Super League.
+Zou Dehai (邹德海 (Zōu Déhǎi); born 27 February 1993, in Dalian) is a Chinese footballer who plays as a goalkeeper.

 Club career

 Zou Dehai started his professional football career in 2011 when he was loaned to Wenzhou Provenza's squad for the 2011 China League Two campaign.
 He was promoted to Hangzhou Greentown first team squad in 2012 by Takeshi Okada.
 He made his Super League debut on 28 May 2016 against Jiangsu Suning in a 1-1 draw.
 After the game he would establish himself as the club's first choice goalkeeper, however he was not able to keep the team from relegation at the end of the 2016 Chinese Super League season.

 On 31 January 2019, Zou transferred to Chinese Super League side Beijing Sinobo Guoan.
 He would make his debut on 1 March 2019, in a league game against Wuhan Zall F.C. that ended in a 1-0 victory.
 After the game he would establish himself as the club's first choice goalkeeper throughout the season as the club came runners up within the 2019 Chinese Super League season.